3.6.1. Rules for drawing places (organizations)

 Historical events that happened more than 40 years ago (for example, the Place where Yuri Gagarin landed).

-Significant natural and man-made events/disasters (for example, the Location of the Tunguska Meteorite, Location the Titanic Ruins)
+Significant natural and man-made events/disasters (for example, the Location of the Tunguska Meteorite Fall, Location of the “Tatanic” Ruins).

 The location where prominent people were executed or died (for example, the Location of Lermontov's Duel).